|Type of programme||Mode of study||Profile of the programme||Standard study length||Language Instruction||Department|

 This round will take place on one or two consecutive days, depending on the number of applicants.
 It consists of two parts – evaluation and interview.
 The scoring of both parts will take place after the second part.

 Part 1 - evaluation

 Verification of knowledge, abilities and prerequisites at the level of a graduate of the Bachelor's degree programme in Composition at HAMU according to the following assignment:

 - Examples of short studies in historical composition styles (G. P. da Palestrina, J. S. Bach) and dodecaphony (series, quaternion and dodecaphonic invention from this material in the style of the Second Viennese School).

-2) Creation of a short sound composition (approx. 1 minute) on his/her own computer or in the EA Music Department's Composition Lab (ProTools, Cubase, Reaper, other platforms are subject to individual agreement) from audio material provided to the candidate.
+2) Creation of a short sound composition (approx. 1 minute) on his/her own computer or in the EA Music Department's Composition Lab (ProTools, Cubase, Reaper, other platforms, subject to individual agreement) from audio material provided to the candidate.
 Technical parameters for the work can be specified upon request.